Is this you?

 I knew I couldn’t just keep skidding from one job to the next – and that I needed help to get back to who I really was.

-In the beginning of the programme I was scared… But I have overcome that fear and I have learnt to listen to what I really wanted: to fully concentrate on my art work.
+In the beginning I was scared… But I have overcome that fear and I have learnt to listen to what I really wanted: to fully concentrate on my art work.
 Deep inside me I knew it already for quite some time but I didn’t trust myself enough to take the leap.

 Now I have a clear vision of what I want to do.
 More than that: I have actually started doing it, and my first exhibitions have been a success.
 I also have found the power to refuse to do things that distract me from my vision.